-Opinion Mining — Top 8 Most Useful Tools For More Than Just Sentiment Analysis
+Opinion Mining — Top 8 Useful Tools More Than Sentiment Analysis

 by | Jan 17, 2023 | Data Science, Natural Language Processing

 This information can then be used to gain insights into public opinion, track changes in sentiment over time, and make data-driven decisions in marketing, customer service, and political analysis.
-With more and more data coming from social media and other places, opinion mining has become an important way to determine what people think and make decisions based on facts.
+With more and more data from social media and other places, opinion mining has become an important way to determine people’s thoughts and make decisions based on facts.

 What is opinion mining?